"Atlantis" Chicago. 08-06-1994. (First party at Dolton Expo Center). Frankie Bones, Mark Verbos, Jedidah, Apollo.

 DJ Dan, Derrick Carter live from "Spundae at House of Blues Chicago".
 02-07-2003

-We're back with a few mixes from the archives that we recorded and originally posted on our Mixcloud page almost ten years ago and up until then were never posted anywhere else.
-"DJ Dan and Derrick Carter live from "Spundae at House of Blues Chicago" 02-07-2003.
+We recorded and originally posted these sets on our Mixcloud page almost ten years ago and up until then were never posted anywhere else.
 So as with a lot of the shows we’ve recorded, we didn’t have the flyer or any pictures from some of the nights as was the case here.
 Sometimes promoters would reach out to us and have us come down to an event not knowing who was playing or sometimes the DJs themselves would have us come down to record the night only knowing where the event was being held at.
 In some instances we would be setup to record one artist and end up recording the whole night.
 From time to time I search online to try and find pictures, flyers etc. that go along with some of what we went to and or recorded.
 When I recently did a search for this night I saw that some other page reposted the sets a few years ago and included the flyer in their post.
 So I decided to join both Dans and Derricks sets, include the pictures together with a little more back story from the night and finally post it here on the blog properly.
 If anyone has a better scan of this flyer we would love to get a copy of it.

 I don’t remember how exactly recording this came about but it was probably the Spundae guys asking me to come out for the night.
 Around this time I was recording sets at the Spundae events from time to time that were happing at Vision night club and The Dome Room at Excalibur in Chicago.
 The order for the show was Chicagos Alex Peace on opening duties, DJ Dan and Derrick Carter closing out the night.
 I recorded everyone but Alex asked for his recording after the show.
 I haven’t seen Alexs' set posted anywhere so I don’t think he’s ever released it.
 The energy was really good this night and the crowd was into what the artists were playing and I was fortunate to be able to record it.